-1. Introduction.
-Successful achievement of the particular team qualification is accomplished in a 3-phase process, termed the TVC Process [Training, Validation, Certification] that starts with the handler and trainer developing the team performance and evaluating MWD Training through structured events until the team is ready for the KM's evaluation called Validation.
+- 1. Introduction.
+Successful achievement of the particular team qualification is accomplished in a 3-phase process, termed the TVC Process [Training, Validation, Certification] that starts with the handler and trainer developing the team performance and evaluating MWD training through structured events until the team is ready for the KM's evaluation called validation.
 At the end of a series of multiple training events conducted over several days, the KM/trainer will evaluate the team's performance and award the Validation qualification if all standards are met [the validation standard is consistent with the standard utilized by the original MWD training institution unless associated with approved advanced team training].
 If validation testing is not satisfactorily completed, the team must continue training until deemed ready for another validation attempt.
 Once a team achieves validation and if there is a requirement for supporting probable cause searches; the team is eligible for evaluation by a search granting authority/designee for team certification.
-The MWD team may receive a limited validation or limited certification for approved MWD performance or evaluation deficiencies.

-2. Qualification Timeline.
-For a newly assigned team, the qualification process progresses along the defined timeline illustrated in figure 5-2:
+The MWD team may receive a limited validation or limited certification for approved MWD performance or evaluation deficiencies. - 2.
+Qualification Timeline.
+For a newly assigned team, the qualification process progresses along the general timeline illustrated in figure 5-2.
+Figure 5-3 provides a more detailed overview of the timeline for a first assignment "New Dog" that will transition to the field environment per the activities outlined in table D-3.